A Performance Portable Matrix Free Dense MTTKRP in GenTen: Parallel MTTKRP algorithms

+\Call{MTTKRP-ELEM}{}, the element-ordered algorithm, is parallel over the tensor elements $\Y(i)$ and is easy to implement, but has no structure when reading $\{\Ak\}$, yielding poor cache management and incurring $\mathcal{O}(NR)$ atomic writes to $\Gk$.

+\Call{MTTKRP-SUB}{}, the subtensor-ordered algorithm, assigns each subtensor to a team---taking advantage of the fact that the $n$th row of $\Gk$ is determined solely by the tensor elements in $\Tn{S}^{(k)}_n$---to cache and reuse columns of $\{\Ak\}$ and write to $\Gk$ conflict free.
+However, assigning each subtensor to a team reduces parallelism when the subtensor size is larger than the team size as each thread must process many elements.

+\Call{MTTKRP-TILE}{}, the tile-ordered algorithm, attempts to resolve this issue by assigning teams to constant-sized subsets of subtensors, called tiles, allowing for more parallel threads to launch and ensuring a uniform workload across teams.
+Columns of $\{\Ak\}$ are reused as in the subtensor ordering, but $\Gk$ must be written with $\mathcal{O}{((N_S/N_T)R)}$ atomics---where $N_T$ is the number of elements in a tile and $N_S=N/I_k$ the number of elements in each subtensor---as different tiles in the same subtensor write to the same row; this ordering increases the parallelism compared to \Call{MTTKRP-SUB}{} and cache reuse and it decreases atomics compared to \Call{MTTKRP-ELEM}{}.

-We introduce element based algorithms all taking the viewpoint of \cref{eq:elem}: \Call{MTTKRP-ELEM}{}, \Call{MTTKRP-SLICE}{}, and \Call{MTTKRP-TILE}{}.
-Each of our algorithms utilize the \emph{same} vector parallelization over columns of $\{ \Ak \}$ and \emph{differ} in how they assign tensor elements $\Y(i)$ (or groups of $\Y(i)$'s) to Kokkos leagues and teams.
-The vector parallelism scheme is the same as used in \cite{genten} to introduce parallelism over the columns of the factor matrices $\{ \Ak \}$ by assigning multiple column indices $j$ in \cref{eq:elem} to a thread vector $p_y$.
+The vector parallelism scheme is the same as \cite{genten}: parallelism is introduced over the columns of the factor matrices $\{\Ak\}$ by assigning multiple column indices $j$ in \cref{eq:elem} to a thread vector $p_y$.
 Along with the enforcement of a row-wise layout, this allows for coalesced reads of the factor matrices, allowing the compute device to achieve a higher percentage of memory bandwidth.
 For simplicity, we assume that the CP-rank $R$ divides the product of the vector size and the SIMD array length $(b_y \times F)$ for the remainder of this discussion.